 Cloud document is Adobe's new cloud-native document file type that is optimized for a seamless online or offline work experience across devices.
 With cloud documents, you can enjoy the security of knowing that your edits get saved and synced to the cloud all the time.

 To learn more about cloud documents, see Adobe website.

 The Template Creator doesn't support cloud documents, because it is impossible to save project files (.pttp2) to Adobe's cloud.

 If, after creating a new template, its PSD was saved to the cloud, you should save it locally and then in Template Creator go to File > Edit Project (Ctrl+E) and attach the document you have saved on your computer.

 As with any other macOS application you can simply delete it from the Applications folder as usual.
-However, you should know that during the installation process Template Creator installs additional files in the Photoshop folder in order to interact with Photoshop and creates some temporary files during work.
+However, you should know that during the installation process the Template Creator adds additional files to the Photoshop folder in order to interact with Photoshop and creates some temporary files during working process.
 These files remain after the app is deleted, but there's nothing to worry about: they have no effect on OS efficiency.

-If you want to remove both the app and the additional files from your Mac, we recommend you to use the attached script, which you need to run with administrator rights (sudo).
+If you want to remove both the app and the additional files from your Mac, we recommend you to use the uninstaller, located in /Applications/Utilities/Uninstall Pho.To Template Creator.app.